zaynsharif/Ryza-editor/docs/README.md

 # Ryza Code Editor

-**Ryza** is a modern and lightweight code editor designed for simplicity and performance.
-It supports syntax highlighting, file management, and more.
-It's built with C++ and has a clean, intuitive GUI.
+**Ryza** is a highly modern and light-weight code editor that prioritizes both simplicity and performance.
+Features include syntax highlighting, file management, and many more.
+It's built in C++ and possesses a clean intuitive GUI.

 ## Features
-- Syntax highlighting
+* Syntax highlighting
-- File management
+* File management
-- Customizable themes
+* Customizable themes
-- Lightweight and fast
+* Lightweight and fast

 ## Installation
-Follow the instructions in the [INSTALLATION.md](INSTALLATION.md) file.
+Please refer to the instructions provided in the [INSTALLATION.md](INSTALLATION.md).

 ## Contributing
-Want to contribute?
-Check out the [CONTRIBUTING.md](CONTRIBUTING.md) file to get started.
+You wish to contribute?
+Then please check the file at [CONTRIBUTING.md](CONTRIBUTING.md).

-## License
-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.